 What safety precautions should you follow when using a portable grinder?Back to top

-- Guards must be provided and adjusted to protect you.
+- Guards must be provided and adjusted properly as per the manufacturers manual to protect you.
 Replace damaged guards because if an abrasive wheel breaks while rotating, it can cause a serious injury.

 - Clean and service grinders according to manufacturers' recommendations.
 Record all maintenance for grinders.

 - Ensure that a machine will not operate when unattended by checking the dead-man (constant pressure) switch.

 - Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) to protect against flying particles.
 Gloves, aprons, metatarsal safety boots, hearing protection, and respiratory protection may be required, depending on the work.

 - Ensure the floor around the work area is clean.